-If you look through all of the books or literature on trading and investing you will not find a whole lot written about losing money.
-Usually things written about this subject matter “losing”, panders to people who delight in the misfortune of others.
+Looking through the books or literature on trading and investing, you will not find much written about losing money.
+Usually, things were written about this subject matter, “losing,” panders to people who delight in the misfortune of others.
 Not as an effort to teach or learn from the person’s mistakes.
-The book’s that I have read that touch on the subject of losing money or risk, highlight its importance in trading and then leave the rest up to your imagination on how it works or how to implement it into your trading plan.
+The books I have read that touch on the subject of losing money or risk highlight its importance in trading and leave the rest up to your imagination on how it works or how to implement it into your trading plan.

-This article is intended for those of you who are interested in delving into the subject of losing or have lost money in the markets; the psychology of it, the causes of it and how to protect against it.
+This article is intended for those interested in delving into the subject of losing or losing money in the markets, the psychology of it, the causes of it, and how to protect against it.

-One of the things I have become aware of in the markets over the years, doing research and studying how the “pros” made money so I could follow their example and learn their secrets, is that the “pros” not only make profits in hugely varying ways, but also in methods that contradict each other.
-What one CTA or Money Manager advocates another CTA or Money Manager vehemently opposes.
-It finally occurred to me that studying losing, losses and how to keep from losing was more important than studying how to make money or entry techniques.
-The bottom line is that there are as many ways to make money in the markets as there are participants in the markets, but there are only a few ways to lose money.
-Participants either lose money in the markets due to errors in their analysis or because of psychological factors which prevent them from properly executing their analysis.
+One of the things I have become aware of in the markets over the years, doing research and studying how the “pros” made money so I could follow their example and learn their secrets, is that the “pros” not only make profits in hugely varying ways but also in methods that contradict each other.
+What one CTA or Money Manager advocates, another CTA or Money Manager vehemently opposes.
+It finally occurred to me that studying losing, losses, and how to keep from losing was more important than learning how to make money or entry techniques.
+The bottom line is that there are as many ways to make money in the markets as there are participants, but there are only a few ways to lose money.
+Participants either lose money in the markets due to errors in their analysis or psychological factors that prevent them from adequately executing their research.

 So, why an article on losing?
-Because, there are as many ways to profit in the markets as there are people trading but relatively few ways to lose, and given the fact there are so many books on how to make money in the markets, most traders lose money.
+Because there are as many ways to profit in the markets as people are trading but relatively few ways to lose, and given the fact there are so many books on how to make money in the markets, most traders lose money.

-As I said above most people who trade futures and commodities lose money.
-The percentage varies depending on where you get the statistics from but ranges anywhere from 85% as high as 95% of the investors in the commodities markets who lose money.
-And conversely those investors who usually make money don’t really know how they did it.
-I have, over the years had the opportunity to watch 100’s if not 1000’s of different traders invest in futures, their varying methodologies and the balance of their accounts on a day to day basis.
-Out of all these accounts some were day traders, swing traders, trend followers, seasonal traders, spread traders, arbitrage traders, options traders, fundamental traders, technical traders, system traders, etc. You name it and I’ve seen it.
-The similarities that were revealed to me watching these accounts were that; at the end of the day most had lost money, if not all their money.
-Usually, but not always it was due to 1 trade, as they rode the trade until they were forced out by the margin clerk, or kept paying the margin calls until they ran out of money.
-If a trader did in fact show a positive balance in his account the profit did not last for long and they soon joined the other traders that had lost money.
-This was a painful realization to me as it really didn’t seem all that tricky to buy low and sell high or vice versa.
+As I said, most people who trade futures and commodities lose money.
+The percentage varies depending on where you get the statistics from but ranges anywhere from 85% to 95% of the investors in the commodities markets who lose money.
+And conversely, those investors who usually make money don’t know how they did it.
+I have, over the years, had the opportunity to watch hundreds, if not 1000’s, of different traders invest in futures, their varying methodologies, and the balance of their accounts on a day-to-day basis.
+Out of all these accounts, some were day traders, swing traders, trend followers, seasonal traders, spread traders, arbitrage traders, options traders, fundamental traders, technical traders, system traders, etc. You name it, and I’ve seen it.
+The similarities I saw watching these accounts were that most had lost money if not all.
+Usually, but not always, it was due to 1 trade, as they rode the trade until the margin clerk forced them out or kept paying the margin calls until they ran out of money.
+If a trader did show a positive balance in his account, the profit did not last for long, and they soon joined the other traders that had lost money.
+This was a painful realization as it didn’t seem tricky to buy low and sell high or vice versa.
 So what was I missing?
-In order to try and sort this out I went and started doing research into the “Master Traders” and how they went about making money (and a lot of it), year in and year out in the markets, by reading their interviews, books and articles.
-After all, when you’re sick you want to consult the best doctors, and when you’re in trouble you want to consult the best lawyers.
-I figured if I could find out how they did it, then I would undoubtedly make a lot of money trading and also be more effective at guiding and showing my clients what they may be doing right and what the pitfalls are before they were devoured by the markets.
+To try and sort this out, I started researching the “Master Traders” and how they made money (and a lot of it) year in and year out in the markets by reading their interviews, books, and articles.
+After all, when you’re sick, you want to consult the best doctors; when you’re in trouble, you want to consult the best lawyers.
+I figured if I could find out how they did it, I would undoubtedly make a lot of money trading and be more effective at guiding and showing my clients what they may be doing right and what the pitfalls are before the markets devoured them.

 Below is some of the advice these “Market Masters” offered for making money in the markets;